-California Indian Tribes Take Caltrans to Court Today For Knowingly Destroying Historic Preservation Sites
+CPM Clients California Indian Tribes Take Caltrans to Court Today for Knowingly Destroying Historic Preservation Sites

 A complaint was filed in the U.S. District Court in San Francisco today by two Northern California Indian Tribes, alleging that Caltrans, as well as various federal agencies, have intentionally destroyed known archaeological sites and failed to properly protect historical sites during construction of a highway bypass.
 The action was filed by the Coyote Valley Band of Pomo Indians and the Round Valley Indian Tribes of California for violations of the National Environmental Policy Act and the National Historic Preservation Act.
 The Willits Bypass Project is a 6 mile long rerouting of Highway 101 through Little Lake Valley, near the city of Willits, in Mendocino County.